-Buderim resident, Investment Director, Developer and Ambassador of the Badderam proposal, Kim is proud to call Buderim home.
+Buderim resident, Investment Director, developer and ambassador of the Badderam proposal, Kim is married to Badderam Creative Director Heidi Meyer and is proud to call Buderim home.
 A Sunshine Coast local since the age of 8 years, he is passionate about sharing the vision of Badderam.
 As the second youngest of five children growing up on Bribie Island, Kim brings a lifetime of local knowledge to this proposal.
 He has loved the Sunshine Coast for many years and is ardent about the growth and diversity that it offers to residents and visitors alike.

 Kim does not claim to be the perfect eco warrior, he admits he ought to walk the veggie scraps outside to the compost pile far more often than he does.
 He is very pleased however with his recent purchase of the families all new 100% electric car, the Tesla Model S, which Kim reports is simply “the best car” he has ever owned.

-Kim brings more than 30 years experience as a self-employed business person to the Badderam proposal.
+Now age 56, Kim brings more than 35 years experience as a self-employed business person to the Badderam proposal.
 Kim is the Director of several companies and contributes his extensive knowledge of business planning, funding, investment strategy and implementation.
 Kim specialises in Budgets, forecasts, management, group sales, and partnerships.
 He has much experience in the field of mergers and acquisitions.
 All of this experience is instrumental to the Badderam proposal.

 Kim’s professional career began at the age of 17, when he pursued a trade and qualified as a Fitter and Turner.
 After completing his apprenticeship, he worked for R.L Windsor and Sons as a tradesman, before starting at his father’s small business ‘Carroll Terminal Company’, in the storeroom.